-The District offers online classes for students.
+The District offers online classes for students for acceleration, credit recovery, and options for students who need flexible schedules.
 The courses are taught by Missouri teachers, are aligned with the Missouri State Learning Standards, and follow the same semester calendar as face-to-face classes.
 The requirements for the enrollment and approval process are outlined in District Policy.
+Students whose educational interests are best served through on-line options may take up to six credits per semester.

-For more information regarding online courses, please consult your school counselor.
+For more information regarding online courses, consult the secondary course catalog and/or speak with your school counselor.
 Additional information about resources and processes may be accessed on the District's website at https://sites.google.com/view/marshfieldvirtualinstruction and District Policy.